uspgamedev/luasteam/docs/sockets.rst

     :returns: (`userdata`) a socket object
     :SteamWorks: `ConnectByIPAddress <https://partner.steamgames.com/doc/api/ISteamNetworkingSockets#ConnectByIPAddress>`_

     Connect to a given adress as a "client".
 If you want to change any networking settings, you need pass these options on creation.
-Implement the callback **TODO** to be notified about connection events.
+Implement the callback :func:`sockets.onConnectionChanged` to be notified about connection events.

 **Example**::